Deep Lake: a Lakehouse for Deep Learning: Current Challenges

 \begin{enumerate} \item \textit{Update operations}: inserting or deleting a row on top of a tabular format file. \item \textit{Streaming}: downstream data ingestion with ACID properties and upstream integration with query engine exposing SQL interface. \item \textit{Schema evolution}: evolving columnar structure while preserving backward compatibility. \item \textit{Time travel and audit log trailing}: preserving historical state with rollback property where queries can be reproducible.
 Also, support for row-level control on data lineage. \item \textit{Layout optimization}: Built-in feature to optimize file sizes and data compaction with custom ordering support.
 Significantly speeds up querying. \end{enumerate}

 However, second-generation data lakes are still bound by the limitations of the inherent data formats to be used in deep learning, as previously discussed in section \ref{marker}.
-Hence in this paper, we extend the second generation of data lake capabilities for deep learning use cases by rethinking the format and upstream features, including querying, visualization, and native integration to deep learning frameworks.
+Hence in this paper, we extend the second generation of data lake capabilities for deep learning use cases by rethinking the format and upstream features, including querying, visualization, and native integration to deep learning frameworks to complete the ML lifecycle as shown in Fig. \ref{fig:worfklow}.